NetworkGradeLinux/mion-docs/docs/getting-started.md

 ## Pre-Requirements

-> This documentation is for the active **dev** version, which will become the 2021.06 release
+> This documentation is for mion dunfell-2021.06 "Dernish" release

 If you are new to Yocto Project development, check out [Overview and Concepts](https://www.yoctoproject.org/docs/3.1.3/overview-manual/overview-manual.html) and the [Quick Build](https://www.yoctoproject.org/docs/3.1.3/brief-yoctoprojectqs/brief-yoctoprojectqs.html) guide to set up your build host and become familiar with the workflow.
 We provide a quick overview below.
 Already familiar and want to get started building mion?
-Then checkout the mion [README](https://github.com/NetworkGradeLinux/mion) for a quick-start guide.
+Then check out the mion [README](https://github.com/NetworkGradeLinux/mion) for a quick-start guide.

 ## Build Host